- University of Notre Dame

 - Director, 2008-2013 (Directors)

-Professor Hösle is the author of more than 40 books, which have appeared in twenty languages, including Objective Idealism, Ethics, and Politics (1998), Morals and Politics (2004), Woody Allen: An Essay on the Nature of the Comical (2007), The Philosophical Dialogue (2012), God and Reason (2013), and more than 140 articles.
+Professor Hösle is the author of more than 50 books, which have appeared in twenty languages, including Objective Idealism, Ethics, and Politics (1998), Morals and Politics (2004), Woody Allen: An Essay on the Nature of the Comical (2007), The Philosophical Dialogue (2012), God and Reason (2013), Eric Rohmer: Filmmaker and Philosopher (2016), and more than 150 articles.
 Professor Hösle is editor of The Many Faces of Beauty (2013), Dimensions of Goodness (2013), and Forms of Truth and the Unity of Knowledge (2014), which arose from the first three conferences at the NDIAS; he is co-editor of The Idea of a Catholic Institute for Advanced Study (2010) with Donald L Stelluto, NDIAS Associate Director.
 His most widely published work (translated into fourteen languages) is The Dead Philosopher’s Café (2000), an exchange of letters with a young girl that offers an imaginative introduction to the world of philosophy.

 He has held guest faculty appointments at universities around the globe, including in Brazil, India, Russia, Norway, Italy, Switzerland and the Netherlands.

-His prizes and awards include the Fritz-Winter Prize of the Bavarian Academy of Sciences and he has been named to fellowships at various institutions including the Institute for Advanced Study in Princeton, New Jersey.
-In 2013, Professor Hösle was appointed to the Pontifical Academy of Social Sciences by Pope Francis.
+Professor Hösle's prizes and awards include the Fritz-Winter Prize of the Bavarian Academy of Sciences, and he has been named to fellowships at various institutions including the Institute for Advanced Study in Princeton, New Jersey.
+He was appointed by Pope Francis to the Pontifical Academy of Social Sciences, in 2013, and to the Council of the Pontifical Academy of Social Sciences, in 2017.